Constructing a PC is never simple. However, once you grasp the concept, it can be exceedingly enjoyable and gratifying.

 This is important to remember because not every case is compatible with a vertically mounted GPU.
 Some can be modified to accommodate such a mount, while others make it impossible.
 Be sure to do some research on your case before you decide to proceed with this project.

-There are also some cases, such as NZXT’s H510i (more commonly known as its predecessor, H500i), that are ready for a vertical mount out of the box.
+There are also some instances, such as NZXT’s H510i (more commonly known as its predecessor, H500i), that are ready for a vertical mount out of the box.
 In these cases, all you will need is a PCIe riser, which brings us to the next subject.

 Vertical Mount Plate And PCIe Riser